danvk/boggle-zoo/README.md

 Experiments with different data structures for scoring Boggle boards.
 Each branch in this repo has a different data structure.
 These define the memory/speed tradeoff.

 See [jpa-boggle](https://github.com/danvk/jpa-boggle) for a write-up of the results.
-The ultimate goal is to understand JohnPaul Adamovsky's [ADTDAWG] data structure, and whether it represents a significant advance over a more standard [Trie].
+The ultimate goal is to understand JohnPaul Adamovsky's [ADTDAWG](https://pages.pathcom.com/~vadco/adtdawg.html) data structure, and whether it represents a significant advance over a more standard [Trie](https://en.wikipedia.org/wiki/Trie).
 (TL;DR: it doesn't.)

 Implementations: